FailedMesh/Symplectic-Integrators-Evaluator_Task/README.md

 ### Literature Search:

 1) **Hamiltonian Systems** have certain global structures due to its dynamics which are prone to be missed in standard numerical integration methods.
-The paper by P J Channel and C Scovel in August 1988, by approximating the time-delt map of the exact dynamics, which is a symplectic map.
+The paper by P J Channel and C Scovel in August 1988, approximates the time-delt map of the exact dynamics, which is a symplectic map.
+This paper can lay the basic grounds for symplectic integration in Hamiltonian Systems, and why we need them.
 2) The paper by G N MILSTEIN, YU.
 M. REPIN and M. V. TRETYAKOV implements symplectic integration methods on **Hamiltonian Systems** with and without noise, and checks if the symplectic structure is preserved.
+This is applicable in modern real world systems where measurements come with induced noise.
 3) The paper by Junjie Luo, Weipeng Lin and Lili Yang studies **inseperable Hamiltonian Systems**.
 Although this paper is focused on astrophysical problems, it is of interest since it uses an 8th order Runge-Kutta method, and has implemented an efficient algorithm for chaotic orbits.